I was Bedbound Before Cannabis Helped Me Manage the Symptoms of My Complex Physical Health Needs

 Managing symptoms with Cannabis

-All of My Symptoms are Treated with Cannabis Except Insomnia.
+All of my symptoms are treated with Cannabis except insomnia.
 Unfortunately, sleep hates me, but everything else is managed effectively, reducing my symptoms by 75%.
 This means the frequency and acuteness of the symptoms are significantly improved.
 Apart from the pain and inflammation and chronic insomnia, which are now 5/10 on average, the rest of my symptoms are 3/10, and some are always mild (3-4/10) in the background.

 This is Berta’s personal story and not meant to be medical advice.
 It is for informational purposes.